ReactiveSets/toubkal/test/README.txt

 Mocha Unfunk Reporter
 ~/node_modules $ npm install mocha-unfunk-reporter

-Example: test if XS is a function
+Example: test if RS is a function

 First we have to import the Chai library and enabling the BDD syntax

-XS   = require '../lib/xs.js' if require?
+RS   = require '../lib/rs.js' if require?
 chai = require 'chai' if require? chai?.should()

-describe 'XS test suite:', ->
+describe 'RS test suite:', ->
   it 'xDs should be a function', ->
-    XS.should.be.a 'function'
+    RS.should.be.a 'function'

 To run this test, open a command prompt and cd to the project folder, then run this command: